samharp/kotlin-web-site/docs/topics/opt-in-requirements.md

 }
 ```

-However, if the `getDate()` function is called elsewhere in your code or used by another developer, no opt-in is required:
+It's important to note that with this method, if the `getDate()` function is called elsewhere in your code or used by
+another developer, no opt-in is required:

 ```kotlin
 // Client code